top of page

 Frog Class Teacher

-Teacher Richard .jpeg
+Teacher Richard _edited.jpg

 Music Teacher

-more than twenty years, Richard has worked at preschools, libraries, and hospitals in the NYC area.
-In addition to his skills as a singer and guitar player, Richard has developed a keen ability to work with every class, teaching them all manner of songs, fingerplays, dances, and introducing them to a variety of instruments (percussion instrument, bells, his autoharp, uke, kalimba and various flutes).
-He readily admits that he’s not very competent on many of them, but as he tells the children, it’s important to try.
+Richard relocated to Durham from his hometown of New York City, where for more than twenty years Richard has worked at preschools, libraries, and hospitals in the NYC area.
+In addition to his skills as a singer and guitar player, Richard has developed a keen ability to work with every class, teaching them all manner of songs, finger plays, dances,and introducing them to a variety of instruments (percussion instrument, bells, his autoharp,uke, kalimba and various flutes).
+He readily admits that he’s not very competent on many of them, but as his tells the children, it’s important to try.
 Prior to his work with children, Richard played in several NYC bands, put out a few records, and performed from Greenwich Village to London, from Denmark to Chad.
 (Wait for the book!)

-Feel free to contact him for any inquiries or questions on 917-738-7213.
+Feel free to contact him for any inquires or questions on 917-738-7213.

 bottom of page